risingwavelabs/risingwave/docs/dev/src/build-and-run/profiles.md

 RisingWave also defines some custom profiles that inherit from the built-in profiles, in the sections of `[profile.<custom-profile>]` in `Cargo.toml`.
 For example,

+- `production`: for distribution and production deployment

+  - inherits from `release`
+  - enables aggressive code optimizations (like LTO) for maximum performance, at the cost of significantly increased build time

-- `ci-dev` and `ci-release`: for `pull-request` and `main` pipelines in CI
+- `ci-dev`: for `pull-request` pipelines in CI

-  - inherits from the corresponding built-in profiles
+  - inherits from `dev`
   - tweaks some settings to reduce the build time and binary size
   - enables code optimizations for 3rd-party dependencies to improve CI performance

+- `ci-release`: for `main` and `main-cron` pipelines in CI

+  - inherits from `release`
+  - tweaks some settings to reduce the build time and binary size
+  - enables more runtime checks (like debug assertions and overflow checks) to catch potential bugs

 - `ci-sim`: for `madsim` simulation tests in CI
   - similar to `ci-dev`
-  - enables slight code optimizations for all crates to improve CI performance under single-threaded madsim simulation
+  - enables slight code optimizations for all crates to improve CI performance under single-threaded madsim execution

-- `production`: for distribution and production deployment
-  - inherits from `release`
-  - enables aggressive code optimizations (like LTO) for maximum performance, at the cost of significantly increased build time

 ## Comparisons